shootnix/activerecord-simple/README.md

 That's it.
 ActiveState::Simple provides a variety of techniques to make your work with data little easier.
-It contains only a basic set of operations, such as serch, create, update and delete data.
+It contains only a basic set of operations, such as search, create, update and delete data.

 ActiveRecord::Simple doesn't handle your database connection, but you may keep it in the special method (class attribute) "dbh":